 Today, the situation in very many countries is catastrophic.
 Diseases and epidemics were also successfully fought there.
 The mortality rate fell, but hardly the birth rate.
 As a result, the population increased and continues to increase rapidly, and this within a few decades.
 In the context of human development, this is only a moment.
 If millions are malnourished or starving as a result of today's catastrophic situation in these countries, the population explosion is the direct cause that must be addressed first and foremost.
 Starvation is only a symptom - the natural law consequence that applies to all living beings in ecological systems, including humans, that no species may reproduce indefinitely at the expense of other living beings.
 No development aid can eliminate this law.
 Man with his earthly body, which must be nourished, is and remains a part of nature.
 That is why well-intentioned food aid is particularly harmful, because it fuels the population increase even more, as if one wanted to extinguish a fire with oil (Walter 1990).

 ◘ Fig. M-2 The population explosion on Earth (shown as an atomic bomb mushroom cloud) from the year zero of our era: It took millions of years since the appearance of man until there were a billion people on Earth in the middle of the 19th century.
 After another 100 years there were already 2 billion, then after another 37 years 3 billion, but already 13 years later 4 billion.
-Around the year 2000 there were 6 billion and around the year 2030 one must reckon with 8 - 10 billion.
+Around the year 2000 there were 6 billion and around the year 2025 one must reckon with 8billion.
 The number around 2100 could not be shown, because if the increase remained the same, one would have to double the width of the fungus above to over 20 billion.
 According to recent calculations, however, the number should settle at 11-14 billion as early as 2050 (BIRG, oral comm.), while in Europe the population is already shrinking as of 2005 (without immigration).
+Both is very hypothetic.

-A graduate farmer in Hohenheim, who later became a university professor of agricultural sciences in his country, exclaimed in a radio lecture: "Hands off the developing countries, they must carry out their own recovery; all development aid prevents that".
+A graduate farmer at the university of Hohenheim, who later became a university professor of agricultural sciences in his country, exclaimed in a radio lecture: "Hands off the developing countries, they must carry out their own recovery; all development aid prevents that".

 Remarkably honest is also in this respect the statement of the development adviser of the World Council of Churches Jonathan Freyers on the basis of his experiences.
 It caused outrage in wide unsuspecting circles.
 For in a newspaper article he expressed the view that food shipments cause devastating damage.
 They would be distributed to the poorest, the buyers in the markets would stay away, causing the arable farmers to stop struggling and become aid recipients as well.
 Domestic production would collapse and the number of aid recipients would increase more and more - a vicious circle!